CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - Configure the interfaces on the switch that you want to use for PTP.
 Each interface must be a layer 3 routed interface with an IP address.
 You do not need to specify which is a master interface and which is a slave interface; the PTP Best Master Clock Algorithm (BMCA) determines the master and slave.

 The basic configuration shown below uses the *default* PTP settings:
 - Clock mode is set to Boundary.
-This is the only clock mode currently supported.
+This is the only clock mode that Cumulus Linux supports.
 - PTP profile is set to default-1588; the profile specified in the IEEE 1588 standard.
-This is the only profile currently supported.
+This is the only profile that Cumulus Linux supports.
 - {{<link url="#ptp-clock-domain" text="PTP clock domain">}} is set to 0.
 - {{<link url="#ptp-priority" text="PTP Priority1 and Priority2">}} are set to 128.
 - {{<link url="#one-step-and-two-step-mode" text="Hardware packet time stamping mode" >}} is set to two-step.